 Tips for Editing Text on Your Surface’s Onscreen Keyboard

-Editing a few lines of text on your Surface’s onscreen keyboard can be tricky.
-Without the pinpoint precision of a mouse pointer, how do you place the cursor in the exact location necessary to excise the unwanted text?
+Without the pinpoint precision of a mouse pointer, editing a few lines of text on your Surface seems insurmountable.
+How do you place the cursor in the exact location necessary to excise the unwanted text?

 Like nearly anything else on your Surface, it starts with a strategically placed tap.

 Double-tap a word near where you want to edit.
 Windows highlights the word, surrounding it with a small marker on each side.
-To extend the selection, drag the first marker to the selection’s beginning; drag the second market to the selection’s end.
-Press the keyboard’s Delete key to remove the unwanted text.
+To extend the selection, drag the first marker to the selection’s beginning; drag the second marker to the section’s end.

-Different apps and programs often vary in how they treat a tap of your finger:
+Some apps and programs differ in how they treat a tap of your finger:

-Sometimes double-tapping a word highlights it, but doesn’t place the markers on each side.
+Sometimes double-tapping a word highlights it but doesn’t place the markers on each side.
 If this happens, hold down the Shift key: As you slide your finger, Windows highlights adjacent words.
-When you’ve highlighted the desired words, left your finger and press Delete to delete them.
+When you’ve highlighted the unwanted words, lift your finger and press Delete to delete them.

-Sometimes a tap simply places a cursor on the screen.
-Then you can drag the marker to the right or left until it’s at the position where you’d like to begin typing.
+Sometimes a tap simply places a cursor on the screen, which is handy when you need to position the cursor in just the right spot.
+When the cursor appears, drag it to the right or left until it’s at the position where you’d like to begin typing.